Teno96/PDETL-environment/virtual-machine-installation.md

 The `windows` folder on your `home` folder is now linked to your host machine `linux` folder.
 You can use this folder to exchenge files between the two.

-## Install the programming packages
+## Install the programming packages and additional software

+To install the packages, you can use the commands here, or use the links to go to the software page and try to search installations instructions there (recommended).

 - [FreeCAD](https://www.freecadweb.org/)
 ```sh